 Florida Aquarium's latest discovery may help save the continental United States' only coral barrier reef from extinction

 The Florida Aquarium celebrated Earth Day this year by announcing a history-making accomplishment that could help save the United States' only living coral barrier reef from extinction.
-For the first time, scientists at the aquarium's Center for Conservation have reproduce ridged cactus coral in human care.
+For the first time, scientists at the aquarium's Center for Conservation reproduced ridged cactus coral in human care.

 According to a press release, researchers made the breakthrough "over several nights" earlier this month.
 This is also the first time ridged cactus coral larvae have ever been photographed, measured or had their larval release time recorded.
 The researchers said the ridged cactus coral larvae were the largest they had ever seen.